Anw0514/ps4b_legacy/README.md

 # Practical Solutions For Business Website

 This is the react app for the Practical Solutions Inc website.
 Begun by Andrea Williams in November of 2019.
+If there's a bug you're stuck on for this website, [This](https://www.reddit.com/r/wholesomememes/) is a very good resource.

 ## File Structure